MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     ![Assigned roles page - showing the selected role](./media/directory-role-select-role.png)

->**Note**: If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select **Next** and assign a Permanent role to this user.
+**Note** - If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select **Next** and assign a Permanent role to this user.

 8. Select the **Refesh** button.

 **Note - The newly assigned Application administrator role appears on the user’s Assigned roles page.**

 #### Task 2 - Check application permissions